rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In order to prevent double spending, the current implementation of the protocol disallows the re-spending of transactions that have not first been finalised.
-In order to provide a full disaster mode, re-spending funds without full transaction validation by the network is a must.
+In order to provide full disaster mode, re-spending funds without full transaction validation by the network is a must.
 This could be achieved by expanding the protocol to enable the settling of multi-hop transfers.
 This would require each consecutive receiver to accept more risk than the one before,